 Flatpuss Boxing captures life's important moments!

-40 years of experience including work with The Ring magazine, World Boxing Board, Boxing Digest, Banner Promotions, former publisher of Boxing Prospects magazine, Boxing Writer of the Year (WBB,) photographer for Fox Sports Beyond the Glory - the Roberto Duran Story, author of Looking for Jimmy Wilde, The Last Round, Heart of a Champion, and author of 12 rather unsuccessful novels. - "If you can't take my jabs, you're in the wrong business!"
+40 years of experience including work with The Ring magazine, World Boxing Board, Boxing Digest, Banner Promotions, former publisher of Boxing Prospects magazine, Boxing Writer of the Year (WBB,) photographer for Fox Sports Beyond the Glory - the Roberto Duran Story, author of Looking for Jimmy Wilde, The Last Round, Heart of a Champion, Punch Drunk, and author of 12 rather unsuccessful novels. - "If you can't take my jabs, you're in the wrong business!"

 EMERALD QUEEN BACK IN ACTION